 Using email, Dennis is able to log in and check the alarm status sent from the unit.
 The NetGuardian is capable of emailing, sending text messages, and paging technicians as alarms are detected.
 With the added feature of the web browser interface, dispatch and technicians can log in and get more detail about the problem, monitor conditions at the site, and remotely operate the equipment.

 Even though Central Lincoln uses the NetGuardians as standalone remotes for alarm collection and notification, they are well poised to centralize their monitoring.
 An alarm monitoring system like the T/Mon SLIM or other SNMP managers can easily fit into their network and provide centralized visibility of the NetGuardians.

-The NetGuardian fits right in, allowing Central Lincoln to steadily upgrade their older remote telemetry units over time as their budget and manpower permits.
-"The NetGuardian still has the tie back to the older way of doing things, so with our other equipment we could connect straight into it without having to switch it out" says Dennis.
+The NetGuardian fits right in.
+It allows Central Lincoln to steadily upgrade their older remote telemetry units over time as their budget and manpower permits.
+"The NetGuardian still has the tie back to the older way of doing things, so with our other equipment we could connect straight into it without having to switch it out," says Dennis.
 With growth and expansion, Central Lincoln is looking ahead; making sure the infrastructure it lays down today will meet their needs tomorrow.

 Many clients have a significant investment in their existing equipment, but need to improve visibility throughout their network.
 Using protocol mediation solutions will allow you to bridge the gap between your older devices while enhancing and maintaining your current level of monitoring.

-Learn more about alarm monitoring with the T/Mon NOC, T/Mon SLIM and the NetGuardian
+Learn more about alarm monitoring with the T/Mon LNX, T/Mon SLIM and the NetGuardian